tim50687/What_I_Learned/leetcode/array/slidingWindow.md

 - Find longest:
 	- expand window until it's invalid

+### Why right never goes back?
+(IMO)

+IF Right pointers can goes back and find the more `optimal solution`, Then that optimal solution should already be found before.
+Therefore, no need for right to go back.

 ## Dynamic Sliding Window

 - Let's say we found the valid window index 0 -> 8, then we move the right pointer to 9, and the window is no longer valid.